"They shall have life, life in all its fullness." (John 10:10)

 How can I support my child with this subject?

-At the bottom of the webpage we have provided some 'Top Tips to help your child to become a brilliant historian'.
+We have provided some 'Top Tips to help your child to become a brilliant historian'.
 Please take a look and complete some of the suggested activities.
 If you do then please email some pictures to the address below and it may be worth some house points!

 In addition please take a look at this webpage https://www.booksfortopics.com/booklists/topics/history where you will find lots of recommended high quality history texts that your child may want to read.